MythicAgents/Medusa/README.md

 ## Notable Features
 - File browser compatibility with upload/download
 - Windows injection example using CreateRemoteThread
-- maOS Clipboard reader, screenshot grabber and TCC database parsing examples
+- maOS clipboard reader, screenshot grabber and TCC database parsing examples
 - Eval() of dynamic Python code
 - Basic Authentication Proxy compatibility

 ## Commands Manual Quick Reference

 The base agent and included commands all use built-in Python libraries, so do not need additional packages to function.
+Agents will run the commands in threads, so long-running uploads or downloads won't block the main agent.

 Command | Syntax | Description
 ------- | ------ | -----------